toverainc/willow-autocorrect/README.md

 ## Introduction
 Voice assistants make use of speech to text (STT/ASR) implementations like Whisper.
-While they work well, most command endpoint platforms (like Home Assistant) have pretty tight matching of STT output to "intent", where intent is matching an action, device, etc - whatever the transcript/command is supposed to do.
+While they work well, most command endpoint platforms (like Home Assistant) have pretty tight matching of STT output to "intent".
+Intent is matching a voice command to an action.

-A simple transcription error like "turn of" instead of "turn off" doesn't work.
+A simple speech recognition error like "turn of" instead of "turn off" doesn't work.
 Frustrating.

 Voice assistants are supposed to be convenient, fast, and easy.
 If you have to repeat yourself why bother?